LoveDispenser/AutoWatering/README.md

 _________________________

-Hi, Im sharing my project and I will descripe what you need to do to get it working the way I did it.
+Hi, Im sharing my project and I will describe what you need to do to get it working the way I did it.
 Im not a programmer, just a hobbyist, I had to learn a lot to do this and Im sure it can be done more professionally, but this stuff works and thats what matters.

 _________________________